-I’m a fan of Nick Cave.
+I’m a fan of Nick Cave’s music.
 I buy a lot of music from local artists and I was all set to buy the next thing Nick Cave put out.
 But I’m having some conflicted thoughts about that today.
 (See: On Loving The Art Of A Problematic Artist from Rumpus.)

 This is all because I’m not a fan of the album art.